elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 ### Data producers populating `process.ppid`

 The `process.ppid` is populated in many data producers.
-Migrating to `process.parent.pid` will take coordination before removing the field from ECS entirely.
+Migrating to `process.parent.pid` will take coordination when `process.ppid` is removed from ECS.

-Field aliases might be of some use to alleviate some pain during the migration for any aggregations or visualizations relying on `process.ppid`:
+Resolution: Field aliases might be of some use to alleviate some pain during the migration for any aggregations or visualizations relying on `process.ppid`:

 ```
 PUT rfc_0018/_mapping